 Initiatives to Tackle Rural Poverty and Social Isolation (TRPSI)

-Rural Business Development Grant Scheme 2022
+Rural Business Development Grant Scheme (RBDGS) 2022

-The Rural Business Development Grant Scheme 2022 is now closed for applications.
+The RBDGS 2022 is now closed for applications.

 For more information contact your Local Council contact details.

-Rural Micro Capital Grant Scheme
+Rural Micro Capital Grant Scheme (RMCGS) 2022

-The Rural Micro Capital Grant Scheme 2022 is now closed for applications
+The Rural Micro Capital Grant Scheme 2022 is now closed for applications.

 For more information contact your Rural Support Network.